 Microdosing on nature is a way to blend nature with mindfulness.
 Forest bathing is not a sweaty hike in the woods.
 Tune in to the smells, textures, tastes and sights of the forest.
 Walk slowly, notice the shades of green, the towering canopy, the blueness of the sky, the sound of a twig snapping and the sudden flapping of winged life.
 Breathe in slowly, exhale.
 Breathe in slowly then exhale.

 - WHO benefits: everyone – every person on this planet

 - WHAT it is: Essentially, forest bathing is a slow walk in the woods – with emphasis on slow

 - HOW it is done: Take your time, relax, notice the sights, sounds, smells and forms around you.

-- WHEN: As often as possible
+- WHEN: Do it as often as possible

 - WHERE: In any wooded area